 The first generation Wagon R offered features like power windows and power steering, which back in 1999 were considered luxuries.
-The car was able to stand its ground against stiff competition from rivals like the Hyundai Santro, which were introduced two years ahead of the Wagon R. Maruti capitalized on Wagon R’s USP of space and comfort, bestowed by its “tall boy” design by launching it with a competitive price.
+The car was able to stand its ground against stiff competition from rivals like the Hyundai Santro, which was introduced before the WagonR.
+Maruti capitalized on Wagon R’s USP of space and comfort, bestowed by its “tall boy” design by launching it with a competitive price.
 The car featured a 1061cc engine that produced 67bhp and offered a fuel-efficiency of 12.9 kmpl.

 The second generation of Maruti Wagon R was officially launched in 2010 and was based on an all new platform.
 The car offered three fuel configurations for its 998 cc-68bhp engine.
 The KB10 engine was made of aluminum, which provided weight reduction, enabling it to produce 58bhp @ 6200rpm in its CNG variant and 61.6bhp@6200rpm in its LPG variant.
 The car also featured aesthetic modification like a redesigned grille, bumper, bonnet and tailgate.
 The car also experienced incorporation of design features like addition of creases, chrome accents etc. the car flaunted new headlamps and new tail light clusters.

 Also Read: Maruti Suzuki Alto Evolution

 0 out of 0 found this helpful